 Finding the right words to say in a sympathy card can be difficult.
-You have to consider many elements, such as your relationship to the person, what to say, how to say it.
+You have to consider many elements, such as your relationship with the person, what to say, how to say it.
 Sending a sympathy card may seem very daunting and difficult for these reasons.

 Even though finding the right words to say to help the person grieving can be hard, the thoughtful act of sending a sympathy card in their time of need can be very helpful.
-In the end those suffering a loss may forget what you wrote, but they won’t forget that you took the time to say anything at all.
+In the end, those suffering a loss may forget what you wrote, but they won’t forget that you took the time to say anything at all.
 Let's go over some ideas of what to write in a sympathy message together.

 Ideas for a Sympathy Card

 To help you know what to say in a sympathy card, try asking yourself the following questions: What would you like to express in your card?
 Do you want to offer help, give a condolence message, share a fond memory?
-You could also share a sympathy quote, or one of inspiration.
+You could also share a sympathy quote or one of inspiration.
 Think of your answers to these questions as you read these ideas to get you started.

 The most common material for sympathy cards is often some type of condolence message.
 Here are some examples: